The original and smaller complex of the Vallombrosans, a Benedictine order created by

 The next chapel (there's a rocker lightswitch

-to the left, but the attendant will tell you off) is dark and baroque with
+to the left, but the attendant will tell you off if you turn it on) is dark and baroque with

 17th century works, including a darkened San Pietro sulle Acqua of

 polyptych is a Trinity and Saints Anthony, Michael, Francis, and Julian by Marriotto di Nardo (1424) and you

 can get behind it and look at the panels and construction.
 There is also